coy-humphrey/nvme-hpe/documentation/benchmarking_research.md

 * Benchmark card-to-card throughput.
 * Benchmark IOPS using our protocol stack.
 * Benchmark sequential reads and writes, as well as random reads and writes.
-* Run hard drive tests and block device tests.
-Compare the two.
+* Run tests against local ramdisk and against network block device.
+Compare the results of the two.

 ### Low Level Goals
 * Automate the process of running static benchmarks such as the "ib_\*_\*" commands with varying parameters, and then output the results as CSVs (or JSON) for easy graph generation in excel (or programmatically in Python).